kalfasyan/desto/README.md

 - **Scheduling:** Schedule scripts or script chains to launch at a specific date and time.
 - **Live log viewer:** Watch script output in real time and view logs for each session.
 - **Persistent storage:** Scripts and logs are saved in dedicated folders for easy access.
+- **🖥️ Command-line interface:** Manage sessions, view logs, and control scripts from the terminal with our modern CLI.
+[Learn more →](src/desto/cli/README.md)

 ## ⚡ Quick Start